dartmouth-cs52-16x/16X-git-map/README.md

 1. Now **Exit** the app.

 #### Developers
-1. Set up your global config variables in *Terminal* with:
+1. Setup your global config variables in *Terminal* with:
 ```
 git config --global user.name "John Doe"
 git config --global user.email johndoe@example.com
 ```

+1. Setup your SSH keys.
+If you already have generated SSH keys before, then you can skip ahead to [this step](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent).
+Otherwise, most of you will need to generate new SSH keys and should read this [guide](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+SSH keys will make it easier to authenticate with GitHub.

 * no other tools will be necessary but for the future here's a recommended [list of DALI recommended dev tools](https://github.com/dali-lab/dev-resources).